 All content © Anne Pitman unless otherwise mentioned.

 A cancer diagnosis turns our world upside down.
 There are so many decisions to be made, and so many feelings to sort through.
 Cancer Navigation is informed by a vast experience in the world of complementary cancer (oncology, nutrition, naturopathy, acupuncture, massage therapy and yoga therapy).
-Whether you wonder about practical issues (how do cancer treatments work? how can I safely work with side effects? what is current evidence in how complementary therapies might support my medical treatment?) or you feel, as people commonly do, shocked and stuck, or fearful and angry, a non-judgmental and experienced presence can help you settle and develop a long-term plan.
-Cancer Navigation listens fully and helps you find the evidenced therapists and strategies that would be most beneficial to your unique needs at each stage of your cancer treatment.
+Whether you wonder about practical issues (how do cancer treatments work? how can I safely work with side effects? what is current evidence in how complementary therapies might support my medical treatment?) or you feel, as people commonly do, shocked and stuck/fearful and angry, a non-judgmental and experienced presence can help you settle and develop a long-term plan.
+Cancer Navigation listens fully and helps you find the evidenced-based therapists and strategies that would be most beneficial to your unique needs at each stage of your cancer treatment.

-With her masters in Kinesiology, and Pain Care Certification, Anne has decades of anatomy, biomechanics and physiology study and experience.
+With her masters in Kinesiology, and Pain Care Certification, Anne has decades of anatomy, biomechanics and physiology study, and experience.
 For the past twenty years, she's worked in partnership with Paul Wolfe (www.paulwolfermt.com), Integrative Manual Therapist.
 Their complementary work is diagnostic (Paul) and practice (Anne) oriented, and brings compassionate inquiry to compensatory patterns, the impacted nervous system and neurological aspects of rehabilitation.

-Anne works integratively with psychiatrists, psychologists and psychotherapists, providing trauma informed practice to help accompany and acknowledge people living in troubled times.
+Anne works integratively with psychiatrists, psychologists and psychotherapists, providing trauma-informed practice to help accompany and acknowledge people living in troubled times.
 Yoga Therapy is a holistic approach, that considers all areas of life and respects lived somatic experience.
 It offers co-regulated engagement, strong compassionate containment and subtle do-able yoga practices, to fully support a person in finding their breath, their centre and their agency.